 It looks like one honest conversation.
 One session where nobody expects you to have it together.
 A space where your words won’t be held against you, where expressing emotion is witnessed as a strength, not weakness.
 Where you begin to unlearn the patterns that no longer serve you and build a version of yourself that does.

-Men do disclose difficulties, including anxiety, in safe environments such as therapeutic settings and within intimate, trusted relationships where empathic engagement is consistent and genuine (Cleary, 2022).
+Men do disclose difficulties, including anxiety, in therapeutic settings and within trusted relationships where they feel safe and know the other person won’t flinch.
 And while the shape of this conditioning varies across cultures and generations, its impact on men’s willingness to reach out is remarkably consistent.
 The capacity is there.
 It always has been.
 What changes is the environment.

 A note directly to the men reading this